Parbhat/CRM/README.md

 ```
 ###Create the necessary Tables in the crm Database

 This repository contains a sql file called **database.sql** which contains all the sql queries for creating Tables.
-The database can be imported with the folowing command.
+The database can be imported with the following command.

 ```
 mysql -u username -p databasename < filename.sql